bobular/google-spreadsheet-to-textfiles/README.md

 Uses the API to fetch and dump tab-delimited text files (configurable delimiter) for each worksheet on your local filesystem.

-USAGE: ./fetch-tsv-from-google-spreadsheet.pl -outdir my-dir -username myemail@gmail.com -title "Spreadsheet title"
+USAGE: ./google-spreadsheet-to-textfiles.pl -outdir my-dir -username myemail@gmail.com -title "Spreadsheet title"

 Prompts for your google password, accesses the desired spreadsheet and writes a text file for each worksheet in the directory specified.

 OPTIONS:

- -suffix .tsv (default is .txt)
+ -suffix .csv (default is .txt)

  -delimiter , (default is tab)